 DNS Troubleshooting

-Note: This is not to show if DNS host name resolution is working, but if DNS host name resolution is pointing to the wrong IP Addresses.
+This is not to check if DNS hostname resolution is working, but to see if it is pointing to the wrong IP addresses.

 To troubleshoot host name resolution, you must first determine the following.